-The VET Student Loan (VETSL) program helps eligible students enrolled in approved diploma-level courses or above pay the tuition fees of an approved provider like Swinburne.
+The VET Student Loan (VSL) program helps eligible students enrolled in approved diploma-level courses or above pay the tuition fees of an approved provider like Swinburne.

-After you’re admitted into your course, you must wait two business days before you can submit your VETSL request form.
+After you’re admitted into your course, you must wait two business days before you can submit your VSL request form.

 If you are enrolled in more than one course, you must submit a request for each course.

 Want to use a VET Student Loan to pay for your study?

 To use a VSL to pay for your study, you must submit your Tax File Number (TFN) by the census date.
 If you don’t have a TFN, get it early by applying for one via the Australian Tax Office (ATO).
 Otherwise, if you miss your census date, you’ll not be able to use the loan for that study period.

 We'll contact you about your VET Student Loan via your personal and Swinburne email or mobile phone.
 We may also send financial documents to your preferred postal address.